Pontypridd, Caerphilly and Newport Railway: Monmouthshire Railway and Canal Company

 The remarkable topography of south-east Wales consists of mountainous terrain with a number of valleys running north to south, or north-west to south-east.
 In addition, the region at the upper part of the valleys was rich in mineral resources, in particular iron ore, coal and limestone.
 The co-existence of these minerals encouraged the production of iron, but both that industry and the distribution of coal was limited by the very poor transport network, itself constrained by the valleys and intervening ridges.

 In 1792 ironmasters and coalowners collaborated to form the Monmouthshire Canal Navigation, a canal that connected Pontnewynydd (near Pontypool) and Crumlin to Newport.
-The authorising Act of Parliament permitted the construction of tramways to connect any mineral pit to the canal, provided the pit was within 7 mi of the canal.
+The Monmouthshire Canal Navigation Act 1792 (32 Geo.
+3. c.
+102) permitted the construction of tramways to connect any mineral pit to the canal, provided the pit was within 7 mi of the canal.

 The canal proved very successful, and in time longer tramroad branches and main lines were built; from 1848 a modern railway was being built linking Newport and Pontypool.
-The Canal Navigation Company changed its name to the Monmouthshire Railway and Canal Company.
+The Monmouthshire Canal Navigation Company changed its name to the Monmouthshire Railway and Canal Company.